LuminaCare Solutions provides a SaaS based Therapeutics platform

 Streptococcus pneumoniae ( or pneumococcus) is the leading cause of bacterial pneumonia and meningitis in the US.
 It is also a major cause of bloodstream infections and ear and sinus infections.

 Patients with multi-drug resistant (MDR) bacterial infections have higher mortality rates (almost twice) as compared to patients with susceptible infections.
 The average length of hospital stay is longer by 6.4 to 12.7 days for patients with MDR bacterial infection.
 The longer hospital stays effect an increase in costs by about $18000 – $80,000.
 35% of patients infected by MDR bacteria in the hospital are readmitted within one year with a median time of 27 days.

 Appropriate treatment within 24 hours of diagnosis can

 - reduce mortality rate and improve patient outcome

 CMS Driving Change

 Centers of Medicare & Medicaid Services (CMS) is now penalizing hospitals for some hospital-acquired infections (HAIs) and readmissions for pneumonia and COPD.
-In 2012, CMS penalties for 2000 hospitals equaled $280 million for readmission rates > 15%.
+In 2017, CMS penalties for 2600 hospitals will be about $528 million for readmission.
 Approximately 60% HAI patients are insured through CMS.